 Getting Workers’ Comp Medical Benefits Out of State

 TIP!
-No matter where you are, the insurance company is responsible for paying for your medical care.
+No matter where you are, the insurance company is generally responsible for continuing to pay for your medical care.

 However, as a practical matter, it can sometimes be difficult to find doctors in other states who will agree to treat an out-of-state workers’ comp patient.
-Again, it’s prudent to contact an experienced workers’ comp attorney who can help address any problems you may likely face from an out-of-state move.
+Again, it’s prudent to contact an experienced workers’ comp attorney who will strive to solve any problems you may face from an out-of-state move.

-There are 28,000* attorneys licensed to practice in North Carolina.
-Of course, not all practice workers’ compensation law, but many do.
-Here are just a handful of very good reasons we believe you should consider the Law Offices of James Scott Farrin to help you with your workers’ comp claim.
+There are many good reasons why we believe you should consider the Law Offices of James Scott Farrin to help you with your workers’ comp claim.
+Here are three:

-Our firm received the highest ranking by the 2016 U.S. News – Best Lawyers® “Best Law Firms” for Workers’ Compensation in the greater Raleigh area.**
+- Our firm has been recognized by U.S. News – Best Lawyers® as one of the “Best Law Firms” for workers’ compensation for the greater Raleigh area in 2021.3

-Get NC Workers’ Comp Lawyers to Evaluate Your Case FREE
+Get NC Workers’ Comp Lawyers Offering a Free Case Evaluation

-With all these credentials, you may think you can’t afford to hire us.
-We believe you can.
-We work on contingency,2 which means you pay no attorney’s fees unless we get compensation for you.
+With all our credentials, you may think you can’t afford to hire us.
+But you can because you pay nothing up front.
+We work on contingency, which means you pay no attorney’s fee unless we get compensation for you.2